Q. When does the 2023 free agency signing period begin?

 Q. What is the time period for free agency signings this year?

-A. For restricted free agents, from March 17 to April 23.
-For unrestricted free agents who have received the May 3 tender from their prior club, from March 17 to July 22 (or the first scheduled day of the first NFL training camp, whichever is later).
-For franchise players, from March 17 until the Tuesday following Week 10 of the regular season, November 16.
-For transition players, from March 17 until July 22.
-After July 22 and until 4 p.m.
-ET on the Tuesday following Week 10 of the regular season, November 16, the prior club has exclusive negotiating rights to unrestricted free agents and transition players.
-If the above-listed players do not sign by November 16, they must sit out the season.
+A. For restricted free agents, from March 15 to April 21.
+For unrestricted free agents who have received a tender from their prior club by the Monday immediately following the final day of the NFL Draft for the 2023 league year (i.e., May 1), from March 15 to July 24 (or the first scheduled day of the first NFL training camp, whichever is later).
+For franchise players, from March 15 until the Tuesday following Week 10 of the regular season, November 14.
+For transition players, from March 15 until July 24.
+After July 24 and until 4 p.m.
+ET on the Tuesday following Week 10 of the regular season, November 14, the prior club has exclusive negotiating rights to unrestricted free agents and transition players.
+If the above-listed players do not sign by November 14, they must sit out the season.

 Q. What is the difference between a restricted free agent and an unrestricted free agent?